Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked

-• Plush cushioning with spring support
+• Plush cushioning with better support than it first appears

 Who it is best for